 “In 1956, I was introduced to the Kuder Preference Inventory and it was most helpful in helping me make an informed decision about a career.
 My counselor told me that I should consider being a mechanic or someone who works with their hands, knowing my family background.
 Fortunately, my counselor administered the Kuder Preference Inventory and was surprised that her assessment of my future was much different than the interests identified by Kuder.
 Having completed a bachelor’s, master’s, and doctorate in the career fields identified by my 1956 Kuder assessment, I recommend Kuder to those who have been judged incorrectly by educators without the help of an assessment tool.”

 What are the most effective resources to help support HB5 requirements related to career planning?

 With today's workforce continuously evolving and with education requirements adapting to those changes, it’s important that institutions have a reliable career planning platform on which they can rely to fulfill HB5 requirements.

-Here are the top five ways your career planning platform should be helping your students succeed in college and career:
+Here are five ways your career planning platform should be helping your students succeed: